 narrative, performance, the ethnography of communication, Persianate oral traditions, Islam, Central Asia and the Middle East

-Benjamin Gatling is a folklorist and Associate Professor in the English Department, Director of the Folklore Program, and Director of Interdisciplinary Studies (MAIS).
+Benjamin Gatling is a folklorist and Associate Professor in the English Department, Director of the Folklore Program, and Director of the Interdisciplinary Studies Program (MAIS).
 He holds a Ph.D. and M.A. in Near Eastern Languages and Cultures from The Ohio State University and a B.A. from the University of North Carolina at Chapel Hill.
 Prior to coming to Mason, he was a Lecturing Fellow in the Thompson Writing Program at Duke University.
 His research interests include oral narrative, performance, the ethnography of communication, Persianate oral traditions, and Islam in Central Asia.
 His first book, Expressions of Sufi Culture in Tajikistan, was published with the University of Wisconsin Press in 2018.
 His current research considers the experiences of Afghan refugees and migrants in the U.S. His research has been supported by fellowships from the National Endowment for the Humanities, IREX, and Fulbright-Hays, among others.
-He serves as associate editor of the Journal of American Folklore.
+He serves as the editor of Folklorica: the Journal of the Slavic, East European, and Eurasian Folklore Association and the associate editor of the Journal of American Folklore.

 2022.
 “Central Asia as Story,” in Central Asia: Contexts for Understanding, ed.
 David W. Montgomery, Pittsburgh: University of Pittsburgh Press, 52-64.